gerryw1389/gerryw1389.github.io/_posts/2016-05-28-crypto-prevention.md

    - Use an anti-virus product and/or Malwarebytes on end-user workstations, ensure it is updating

 4. Cleanup procedure
-   - Either you received an email from FSRM with the details, or you suddenly realized all server shares are missing&#8230;
+   - Either you received an email from FSRM with the details, or you suddenly realized all server shares are missing
    - On the server which detected the bad files go to Event Viewer > Windows Logs > Application
    - Look for a Warning entry from SRMSVC as the source, the General box contains the details of the username and filename which triggered the shares to be removed
    - Unplug the offending user's machine from the network